Dual-Status Returns - WTF?

 Sources:

-**Usual Disclaimer: What is written here is not formal tax advice.
+Usual Disclaimer: What is written here is not formal tax advice.
+I'm not a tax lawyer.
 I’m not your CPA.
 It’s possible, or dare I say even probable, that the comments and opinions expressed here contain material errors, are out of date, or that important stuff has been left out.
 Don’t use this info to make tax decisions.
 Hire a pro to help you.